amnona/dbbact-server/README.md

 This is the REST-API server for the dbBact open microbiome knowledge-base.

+For more details about dbBact, see [Nucleic Acids Research 2023](https://doi.org/10.1093/nar/gkad527) paper.

 The main dbBact server is running at: [dbbact.org](http://dbbact.org).

 The dbBact API is available at: api.dbbact.org